-During the neutralization process, 105mm munitions are taken apart and energetics (explosives and propellants) are removed.
-The chemical agent is drained and the munitions bodies are rinsed.
+During the neutralization process, munitions are taken apart and energetics (explosives and propellants) are removed.
+The chemical agent is drained, and the munitions bodies are rinsed.
 The agent is then mixed vigorously with hot water and sodium hydroxide, which destroys or neutralizes the agent.
-The resulting product, known as hydrolysate, is held and tested to ensure agent destruction before proceeding to secondary treatment.
-The process was the same during the 155mm campaign.
+The resulting wastewater product, known as hydrolysate, is held and tested to ensure agent destruction before proceeding to secondary treatment.
+The process was the same during the 105mm and 155mm campaigns.

-Following confirmation of agent destruction, the hydrolysate will be treated in the Immobilized Cell Bioreactor (ICB) system — a system composed of 16 rectangular reaction tanks.
+Following confirmation of agent destruction, the hydrolysate is treated in the Immobilized Cell Bioreactor (ICB) system — a system composed of 16 rectangular reaction tanks.
 Each tank is an aerobic, fixed-film bioreactor packed with two-inch polyurethane foam cubes where biological organisms reside.

-PCAPP’s innovative and environmentally-friendly approach to chemical agent destruction includes the conservation of water, a precious commodity in Colorado’s arid terrain.
+Chemical weapons destruction at PCAPP includes the conservation of water, a precious commodity in Colorado’s arid terrain.
 During its life cycle, the Pueblo plant will recover, recycle and reuse the equivalent of 80 percent of its water.